 - Under the SFCTA 5-Year Prioritization Program, the Transbay DTX Project's cashflow was changed slightly from the 20-Year Financial Plan; instead of \$25 million in FY25 the planned cashflow will be \$10 million in FY25 and \$15 million in FY26.
-Other opportunities include FY25 allocation of \$9 million in Proposition L and re-purposing of \$920,000 of Proposition K that is anticipated in December 2024. - In response to the FTA's inquiry earlier in 2024, TJPA advised that it is still evaluating a loan from the USDOT's Transportation Infrastructure Finance and Innovation Act (TIFIA) program. - In response to the need to secure funding to replace recent lost opportunities, TJPA has revised and adjusted its funding strategies to optimize approaches for federal discretionary funding and increase focus on additional state, regional and local funding sources. - TJPA is analyzing the impact of the reduced CIG funding commitment that is lower than TJPA had requested.
+The FY25 allocation of \$9 million in Proposition L and re-purposing of \$920,000 of Proposition K was approved on December 16, 2024. - In response to the FTA's inquiry earlier in 2024, TJPA advised that it is still evaluating a loan from the USDOT's Transportation Infrastructure Finance and Innovation Act (TIFIA) program. - In response to the need to secure funding to replace recent lost opportunities, TJPA has revised and adjusted its funding strategies to optimize approaches for federal discretionary funding and increase focus on additional state, regional and local funding sources. - TJPA is analyzing the impact of the reduced CIG funding commitment that is lower than TJPA had requested.
 The Sponsor continues working with local, regional and state agencies as well as other funding sources, including: - New Regional Measure (2026 Ballot) - Re-authorization of California Cap and Trade Program (in development) - Revisions to local real estate-based funds: net tax increment, community facilities district. - TJPA reported that they are developing the cash flow to support the project through the Engineering Phase to FFGA.
 It involves an iterative process with the finance group and the project team.
-The revised project Master Schedule reflecting the new July 2027 target for FFGA will include considerations for funding availability. - 2.
+The revised project Master Schedule reflecting the new July 2027 target for FFGA will include considerations for funding availability.
+The Project Team is preparing a presentation for the January 2025 TJPA Board meeting that shows funding availability for all project work including how the Contract 40-CT Preconstruction work will be funded as well as design of construction packages and other tasks required to be completed prior to execution of the FFGA. - TJPA reported briefly on their recent efforts to secure more state and local funding.
+TJPA arranged a tour of the train box at the Salesforce Transit Center for the new Mayor-elect to acquaint him with the Project.
+TJPA's Executive Director met with the staffs of state legislative leaders and representatives of CalSTA (California State Transportation Agency) in Sacramento to discuss the continued need for the state and local funding match for the Project based on the federal grant commitment.
+TJPA also reported that funding allocations from other regional and local funding sources is being sought, particularly the Bay Area Regional Measure 3, funded by tolls on 9 Bay Area bridges, and San Francisco Proposition L, a part of the local sales tax charged in the CCSF. - 2.
 Program Cost Status - Reflecting the results of the FTA/PMOC Risk Assessment, TJPA submitted an updated SCC Workbook dated August 25, 2023.
 This Workbook is inclusive of the train box constructed under DTX Phase 1, the acquisition of five non-revenue Maintenance of Way (MOW) vehicles and the level-boarding door modifications to the 23 new EMU revenue vehicles from Caltrain under their current procurement.
 The Workbook also includes contingency and finance costs and reflects a total project cost of \$8,255 million YOE.
-TJPA completed its bottom-up cost estimate for the SCC80 elements based on its recently developed staffing plan and on the TJPA/Caltrain Interim Agreement.
-TJPA confirmed that its current estimate is reflected in the updated SCC Workbook dated August 25, 2023.
-TJPA has discussed an effort to update its cash flow forecast by package, actualize inflation since 2023 and determine updated escalation projections.
-This effort was reported to be under way during Q4-2024.
-The PMOC will review the resulting revised cash flow forecast when it is completed.
 A summary version of the August 2023 SCC Workbook is shown below: